DJDevon3/My_Circuit_Python_Projects/Boards/nrf/ItsyBitsy NRF52840 Express/BLE Candle/README.md

 ![Bluefruit_Connect](https://github.com/DJDevon3/My_Circuit_Python_Projects/assets/49322231/2c49af98-d2c8-4f42-8c47-211fbf07a992)

 ## Fritzing Wiring Diagram
 Not exact because there's no ItsyBitsy NRF52840 or Cedar Grove Adapter Board in their parts database.
+All of the pin names are the same but in different locations.

 ![Candle_Fritzing](https://github.com/DJDevon3/My_Circuit_Python_Projects/assets/49322231/b5e6db22-3c4b-41d0-a3e4-15d4fb31d38c)

 The projects in this section are specifically for NRF based boards running Circuit Python.